dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 the file named by *filename* already exists.
 The options are:

 - ``#f`` The file is opened with the stream position at the beginning.
-  This is the default when the stream’s direction is ``#"input"`` or ``#"input-output"``.
+  This is the default when the stream's direction is ``#"input"`` or ``#"input-output"``.
 - ``#"new-version"`` If the underlying file system supports file versioning, a new version of the file is created.
-This is the default when the stream’s direction is ``#"output"``.
+This is the default when the stream's direction is ``#"output"``.
   If the file system does not support file versioning, the default is ``#"replace"`` when the direction of the stream is ``#"output"``.
-- ``#"overwrite"`` Set the stream’s position to the beginning of the file, but preserve the current contents of the file.
+- ``#"overwrite"`` Set the stream's position to the beginning of the file, but preserve the current contents of the file.
 This is useful when the direction is ``#"input-output"`` or ``#"output"`` and you want to overwrite an existing file.
 - ``#"replace"`` Delete the existing file and create a new file.
-- ``#"append"`` Set the stream’s initial position to the end of the existing file so that all new output occurs at the end of the file.
+- ``#"append"`` Set the stream's initial position to the end of the existing file so that all new output occurs at the end of the file.
   This option is only useful if the file is writeable.
 - ``#"truncate"`` If the file exists, it is truncated, setting the size